COMMODITIES-Gold, oil, copper fall sharply on economic woes

 By Jeanine Prezioso

-NEW YORK, April 12 Major commodity markets fell sharply on Friday, with oil tumbling to a nine-month low and gold hitting a 20-month low as investors worried about a weak global economic outlook and a plan for Cyprus to sell gold reserves.
+NEW YORK, April 12 Major commodity markets fell sharply on Friday, with oil tumbling to a nine-month low and gold hitting a 20-month low as investors dumped the commodities on worries about a weak global economic outlook and a plan for Cyprus to sell gold reserves.

 Spot gold fell more than 4 percent, hitting a session low of $1,493.35 an ounce, the lowest since July 2011.